ishafiul/fasq/prd/prd_overview.md

 ## Purpose

-This document provides a high-level overview of the Flutter Query development roadmap.
+This document provides a high-level overview of the FASQ development roadmap.
 The project is broken down into multiple phases, each with its own dedicated Product Requirements Document (PRD).
 This approach allows for focused, incremental development with clear milestones and deliverables.

 ## Development Philosophy